 While most veterans have uninstalled the game by now, there’s a group of dedicated players who still haven’t installed the game.
 These players have noticed that the game still receives updates every so often.
 According to the old community manager, these updates are for various Steam components that were used in the development of the game.

 However, there are some fans who insist that these ‘updates’ are a little bit too large.
-The most recent patch was on March 25th and was a hefty 3.8 GB which seems a little bit too large for what the update was supposedly for.
-The update probably means nothing but desperate veterans are keeping an eye on them.
+The most recent patch was on March 25th and was a hefty 3.8 GB which seems a little bit too large for what the update was supposedly for (an automatic Steam update).
+The updates actually mean nothing but desperate veterans are keeping an eye on them.

 Since Fall of Nosgoth, the community for the game has remained strong and in touch.
 The community is so strong in fact that a Nosgoth Convention is currently being planned for August.
 The event will have players from all over Europe meeting up for several days of drinking, discussing the game and getting to know each other in real life.
 For a dead game, the community is surprisingly strong and very active.

 The Nosgoth community has groups on Discord and Facebook in addition to website forums.
 All of these locations are still active and veterans of all skill levels still talk with each other online.

 While the game may be gone now, the community for Nosgoth is alive and well.
 The feelings of loss that come from talking about the game is still around for many of the veterans despite the cancellation almost one year ago.
 The Nosgoth community pretty much looks like this these days: